yargs/y18n/README.md

 ## JSON Language Files

-The JSON language files should be stored in a `/locales` folder, file names correspond to locales, e.g., `en.json`, `pirate.json`.
+The JSON language files should be stored in a `./locales` folder, file names correspond to locales, e.g., `en.json`, `pirate.json`.

-When internationalized strings are observed for the first time, they will be added to the JSON file corresponding to the default locale.
+When strings are observed for the first time, they will be added to the JSON file corresponding to the default locale.

 ## Methods